Email nurturing overview

 Effective nurturing shares some common characteristics.

-Provides Value
+Provides value

 Every email should give the recipient something useful: